Beyfortus (Nirsevimab)

 • Difficulty breathing or swallowing

-• Swelling of face, lips, tongue or throat
+• Swelling of the face, lips, tongue, or throat

-• Bluing of skin, lips or fingers
+• Bluing of skin, lips, or fingers

-• Loss of muscle tone, floppy appearance
+• Loss of muscle tone or floppy appearance

 Important Warnings